Prag8855/aab/content/guides/english-driving-schools-in-berlin.md

     places/fahrschule-prima.md
 ---

 To [get a German driving licence](/guides/driving-licence), you must take driving lessons.
-This guide lists places where you can take driving classes in English.
+This guide lists schools where you can take driving classes in English.

 {% include "_blocks/tableOfContents.html" %}

+## List of English-speaking driving schools

+{% include '_blocks/relatedPlaces.html' %}

+To suggest a driving school, [fill this form](/suggest-business).

-## How the driving exams work
+## How to get a driving licence

 You take the theoretical exam on a computer.
 The exam is available in 13 different languages: Arabic, English, French, German, Greek, Italian, Croatian, Polish, Portuguese, Romanian, Russian, Spanish and Turkish.[^0]